quibble-dbal/query/README.md

 argument, `$count`, specifying what to count.
 It defaults to `"*"` so most of the times you can omit it.

+This method returns an integer with the number of found rows.

 ## Inserting data
 Use the `Insert` class.
 It's `execute` method accepts a key/value pair of values and performs the insert immediately: